The French IPA: 6 Hacks to Perfect Your French Pronunciation

 - “eil” can make the sound [ej] as in pareil (the same).

 - And “ail” can make the sound [aj] as in bail (lease).

-This hack is about observing all of the rules and characteristics of French pronunciation from the orthography—where it’s regular and where it isn’t—meaning that you have a good feel for the style of the language.
+This hack is about observing all of the rules and characteristics of French pronunciation from the orthography.

-From there, you can begin to look at the IPA of every new French word and categorize it (either mentally or physically) with other words that have the same spelling groups and pronunciation, and look at the vowel sounds it has in each syllable.
-You can also note whether it has a common spelling for its pronunciation, or a rare pronunciation compared to its spelling.
-All of this will help you to perfect your pronunciation from reading.
+You can look at the IPA of French words and categorize it with other words that have the same spelling groups and pronunciation, and look at the vowel sounds it has in each syllable.
+You could also note whether it has a common spelling for its pronunciation, or a rare pronunciation compared to its spelling.

 - The first skill you can practice with this is transcribing from French words into IPA symbols.
-(There’s a worksheet here that you might find useful.)
 You could also do this for your partner from a book or another kind of prose.

 - The next step is pronouncing the IPA, which will be especially useful if you are not the one who transcribed the sentences.
 This will help you to hear the words, preparing you for the next step.

-In IPA, an under-tie, [‿], denotes liaison, and you can use this knowledge to note liaisons every time you see them in IPA symbols.
-You can also use your knowledge of these symbols to look at how liaison changes the words involved in ways other than changing the syllable boundaries.
+In IPA, an under-tie, [‿], denotes liaison.
+You can also use your knowledge of IPA symbols to look at how liaison changes the words involved in ways other than changing the syllable boundaries.